Non-Trivial Steenrod Squares on Prime, Hyperbolic and Satellite Knots: The Base-point action and Reduced Khovanov Homology

 \begin{definition}

 Fix a diagram of the knot $K$ and pick a base-point $q \in K$ not on any of the crossings.
-Then we make the Khovanov complex $C_{Kh}(K)$ of $K$ into a module over $\F_2[X]/X^2$ as follows.
+Then we make the Khovanov complex $C_{\Kh}(K)$ of $K$ into a module over $\F_2[X]/X^2$ as follows.
 Generators of the chain groups are complete resolutions of $K$ and a choice of $1$ or $X$ for each component of the complete resolution.
-Multiplication by $X$ is zero if the generator labels the circle containing the base-point with an $X$ and it changes the label of the circle containing $1$ from $1$ to $X$ if the generator labels the circle containing $q$ by $1$.
-Note that multiplication by $X$ has bidegree $(0,-2)$.
+Multiplication by $X$ is zero if the generator labels the circle containing $q$ with an $X$ and if the generator labels the circle containing $q$ by $1$ it changes the label of the circle to $X$.
+With our grading conventions (see \cite{Shuma}), multiplication by $X$ has bidegree $(0,-2)$.
 That is

 \end{definition}

 \begin{definition} Let $\F$ be the $\F_2[X]/X^2$ module $\F_2$ where $X$ acts trivially.
 Then define